lascar/alphawholesale/README.md

 It uses webpack instead of sproket (the migration is reflected in the git log).

-The stylesheets need a refactorization before to go one with front end; a wip too ;)

 ## CREDENTIALS

 Rails credentials new system is used so en .gitignore, master.key.